-Simply put, An API portal is a catalogue aimed at developers to provide information about APIs.
+Simply put, an API portal is a catalogue aimed at developers to provide information about APIs.
 That’s why it’s also known as developer portal.
 It provides a single point-of-access where developers can find all the information they need to start connecting with your APIs.

 A good API Portal provides clear information in a concise manner and lets a developer get started as soon as possible.
 It’s a quick start guide to all documentation focusing on the essentials for development, like: